Skip to main content

 01

-Confirm whether the room uses dedicated outside air, building HVAC transfer air or sealed recirculation.
+Confirm whether the room uses dedicated outside air, building HVAC transfer air or sealed recirculation, and that the chosen approach is documented.

 02